 Academic Standing and Evaluation of Progress

 Doctoral students are subject to annual review of academic progress toward their degrees.
-Each student is assigned an academic advisor with whom they will meet regularly, and at the end of each academic year, the student is reviewed by both the advisor and the Ph.D.
-Director to assess and evaluate their performance in coursework, oral exams, and dissertation, as appropriate.
+Each student is assigned an academic advisor with whom they will meet regularly and at the end of each academic year, the student is reviewed by both the advisor and the Ph.D.
+Director to assess his or her performance in coursework, oral exams, and dissertation, as appropriate.
 A departmental Graduate Policy committee also assesses student progress and makes recommendations in consultation with the student’s academic advisor.
-All students are required to take their minor field exam by the spring of their second year, and will normally take their major field exam by the spring of their third year.
-If a student receives a grade of B- or below, or takes an Incomplete in one or more of their classes, then s/he will come under review by the GPC.
+All students are required to take their minor field exams by the Spring of their second year, and will normally take their major field exams by the Spring of their third year.
+If a student receives a grade of B- or below, or takes an Incomplete in one or more of their class, then s/he will come under review by the GPC.

 All graduate students are also governed by the Graduate School of Arts and Sciences Policies and Procedures.

-While the students' programs are planned to meet their own needs and interests, the following descriptions suggest what students programs have looked liked in recent years.
-In the first and second years of the program, every student takes a Ph.D. seminar each semester (recent topics have included Ecocriticism, The Sublime, Shakespearean Appropriations, Versions of the 18th Century, The Irish-American Atlantic, Bodies and Borders, and Performance and Representation).
+We offer a full range of graduate courses.
+While students' programs are planned to meet their own needs and interests, the following descriptions suggest what some programs have looked liked in recent years.
+In the first and second years every student takes a Ph.D. seminar each semester (recent topics have included Ecocriticism, The Sublime, Shakespearean Appropriations, Versions of the 18th Century, The Irish-American Atlantic, Bodies and Borders, and Performance and Representation).
 In addition, students take other graduate electives, or enroll in a tutorial "readings and research" course directed by a faculty member while preparing for an examination.
-Students may also take graduate courses at Boston University, Tufts University, and Brandeis University.
-As the dissertation field exam goes forward many students begin their thesis work during their fifth year.
+Students may also take graduate courses at Boston University, Tufts, and Brandeis.

 Recently, the doctoral program has streamlined its exam system to improve 'time to degree.'
-Students now proceed through a sequence of three examinations: a minor field examination completed before the end of the second year; a major field examination; a dissertation field examination.
+Students now proceed through a sequence of three examinations: a minor field examination completed before the end of the second year; a major field examination; a dissertation prospective examination.
 In collaboration with faculty members, candidates design examinations that will prepare them to work in a variety of periods, genres and literary approaches.
 Examinations can take a variety of forms: they may focus on teaching, literary theory, a single author or group of authors, a literary genre, or a literary period.
 Recent exam topics include Medieval Women Writers, Ecocritical Theory, The American Renaissance, Romanticism and Colonialism in the Caribbean Atlantic, The Gothic, a theory exam on the body, and a teaching exam on English Romanticism.
-The dissertation field exam allows students to explore the area in which their dissertation is likely to take place.

-In the second year, students serve as teaching assistants in a survey course of British or American Literature and Culture.
-In the third and fourth years, students teach a range of courses of their own design, usually First-Year Writing and First-Year Literature Core.
-In the fourth year, students teach one course in the English major each semester, beginning with an introductory course for sophomores (Studies in Poetry or Studies in Narrative).
-In the second semester of their fourth year, students have the opportunity to design and teach an elective in their own chosen field.
+In the second year students serve as teaching assistants in an English Department course.
+In the third and fourth years students teach a range of courses of their own arrangement, usually First-Year Writing and First-Year Literature Core.
+In the fourth year students teach one English Core course and one elective in their own chosen field that they design.

 The Advanced Research and Pedagogy Colloquia

-Every other year, an Advanced Research Colloquium is offered for third- and fourth-year students that introduces candidates to the processes of developing papers into conference talks and articles for publication, planning and completing a dissertation and negotiating the job market.
-Students also work closely with an individually chosen faculty mentor who helps them develop and place a scholarly monograph.
+Every other year an Advanced Research Colloquium is offered for third- and fourth-year students that introduces candidates to the processes of developing papers into conference talks and articles for publication, planning and completing a dissertation, and negotiating the job market.
+Students also work closely with an individually chosen faculty mentor who helps them develop and place a scholarly article.
 Strong placement in recent years testifies to the advantages of such individual guidance.
-In addition, students design and run a Pedagogy Colloquium to which other teachers are invited over the year.
+In addition students design and run a Pedagogy Colloquium to which other teachers are invited over the year.
 And finally, doctoral students work closely with our M.A. candidates in planning a year-long colloquium featuring faculty talks and graduate student papers.